 - Taste: thick body, raisins, black currents, baked gingerbread

-- Finish: cinnamon, ginger finish, lingers long & strong
+- Finish: cinnamon, ginger finish, lingers long and strong

-- Comments: rich & fruity, sweet & spicy
+- Comments: rich and fruity, sweet and spicy

 - Nose: caramel, vanilla, cooked fruit, tropical fruit, banana, pineapple

-- Taste: thick, spice hits quickly, very sweet, almost evergreen, very fruit & spicy
+- Taste: thick, spice hits quickly, very sweet, almost evergreen, very fruit and spicy

 - Finish: fades quickly from evergreen to warmth

 - Comments: really commands attention while drinking

 Kavalan Ex-Bourbon Oak